Cholesterol in the Blood

 What is a healthy blood cholesterol level?

-LDL?less than 100 milligrams per deciliter (mg/dl) is considered desirable
+LDL?less than 100 milligrams per deciliter (mg/dl) is considered best

 What treatments are available for high cholesterol?